 The flowers, all the flora in fact, are just out of this world.
-The people are some of the most friendly I’ve ever met, just genuinely welcoming people who are so happy and proud that you’ve chosen to visit their island on your holiday.”
+The people you'll meet in Madeira are some of the most friendly I’ve ever met; they're just genuinely welcoming people who are so happy and proud that you’ve chosen to visit their island on your holiday.

-Funchal is a brilliant city, with lots of old architecture, lots of history, lots of local traditions and handicrafts, but at the same time they’re really cosmopolitan with all the big designer shops.
+Funchal is a brilliant city, with lots of old architecture, lots of history, lots of local traditions and handicrafts, but at the same time it's really cosmopolitan with all the big designer shops.

 And all you have to do to enjoy it is just sit outside, drinking the local drink, poncha (which is like the Brazilian Caipirinha), made from fresh fruit like tangerines.

-The south of the island is almost always bathed in beautiful sunshine, warmed by the Gulf Stream, but the north of the island is different altogether – the weather is a lot more dramatic.
+The south of Madeira is almost always bathed in beautiful sunshine, warmed by the Gulf Stream, but the north of the island is different altogether – the weather is a lot more dramatic.

 The sea can have six-foot waves, the wind might howl – but that’s just as enjoyable and exciting, in its own way.
-When I go to the north, if it’s sunny and dry and hot, I feel let down – I like that wild side of Madeira.
+When I travel to the north of Madeira, if it’s sunny and dry and hot, I feel let down – I like to see that wild side of Madeira.

 Because when you get to the hotel, it’s warm and cosy, and safe on the cliff, but you have these big windows where you can just sit and watch the waves crash – it’s an incredible experience.